jbman/occa/README.md

 1. **Register OCCA as a client**
    - Go to your authorization server (e.g., [Keycloak](https://github.com/keycloak/keycloak)).
    - Create a new client application entry for OCCA.
+OCCA Provides instructions how to do this.

 2. **Configure OCCA**
    - Enter the client ID and the relevant server endpoints (authorization, token, and user info endpoints).

 3. **Run a login**
    - Use OCCA to initiate a login request against your server.
    - After a successful login, OCCA will display the resulting tokens (ID token, access token, etc.).

 4. **Inspect tokens**
    - View and analyze the tokens directly in OCCA to verify claims, expiration, and scopes.

 The latest version of OCCA is available online at:
 👉 https://jbman.github.io/occa

-# Install

-Install and build with:

-# Install
+## Install

 Install and build with